Last Updated May 9, 2019

 - With your consent, for example if you contact us and ask for more information about the Service, request a trial or indicate that you wish to receive marketing updates about the Service, Chronicle or other Chronicle affiliates;

-- To perform or take steps to enter a contract, with you or others, for example to qualify a potential customer for a trial, or to provide premium services;
+- To perform or take steps to enter into a contract, for example to evalute a potential customer for premium services;

 - To comply with legal obligations applicable to us, Chronicle or other Chronicle affiliates, or

 - Based on our legitimate interests, or the legitimate interests of our third parties, as outlined below.